Tips for Traveling With Your Baby

 Traveling By Airplane

 The first airplane ride with a baby can bring anxious feelings for parents.
 You really have no idea how your baby will be on the plane until you just "rip off the band-aid" and do it.
-In my experience, babies under 1 generally do great on the airplane as long as they are well-fed and have lots of snuggles.
+In my experience, babies under one generally do great on the airplane as long as they are well-fed and have lots of snuggles.

 I think the number one rule of traveling, and airplane travel specifically, is let your schedule go out the window.
 You need to forget your expectations and understand that just as traveling is stressful on adults, it is on babies, too.